TUM-FAF/IDE/MIDPS_LAB_1.md

   2. You must elaborate a prototype program, and show how it work during the classes
   3. You must pass the quiz

-  _Note: More details you'll provide in your report, less questions I'll give to you during presentation of your report._
+  _Note:_

-  _Note*:_
+  _More details you'll provide in your report, less questions I'll give to you during presentation of your report._

   _If you don't understand some words in this document please google it._